<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <channel>

-<title>Comments for Island Corridor Foundation</title>
+Comments for Island Corridor Foundation </title>

-<atom:link href="http://www.islandrail.ca/comments/feed/" rel="self" type="application/rss+xml" />
+<atom:link href="https://www.islandrail.ca/comments/feed/" rel="self" type="application/rss+xml" />

 <item>

-<guid isPermaLink="false">http://www.islandrail.ca/?p=1314#comment-6710</guid>
+<guid isPermaLink="false">https://islandrail.ca/?p=1116#comment-74</guid>

 ]]></content:encoded>